Database Views as Explanations for Relational Deep Learning: Instantiating the Framework for Selected SQL Fragments

 which project onto a chosen subset of data attributes $A_1, \dots, A_k$, while retaining the sequence $\key(R)$ of key attributes and the sequence $\vec F$ of foreign-key attributes of $\scs(R)$.

 (2) The language $\join$ consists of foreign-key joins.
 Each explanation view in $\join$ is associated with a foreign-key constraint $R[\vec C] \sqsubseteq \key(S)$ in the schema, and has the form:

 These views retain all tuples produced by joining $R$ and $S$ using foreign-key references.
-Note that more complex join patterns can be captured by multiple views in an explanation view set.
-Because $\join$ focuses on foreign-key attributes, it always preserves all key attributes as well as the data attributes of relations that appear in at least one explanation view.
+Note that more complex join patterns can be captured by a set of multiple views.
+Because $\join$ focuses on foreign keys, it always preserves all key attributes and data attributes of relations that appear in at least one explanation view.

 (3) The language $\select$ focuses on filtering tuples based on attribute values.
 As with $\proj$, the emphasis is on data attributes, while key and foreign-key attributes are always preserved.
 Formally, $\select$ contains views of the form: